Olunuga/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [September 5, Wednesday, 2018].

 ## Log
-Continuing the ios weda app project i started in Auguts.
+Continuing the ios weda app project i started in August 2018.
 Would be updating the progress here on wards for the challenge.

 <h2 align="center">
 R1-Day 1: September 5, Wednesday, 2018